CasualGaming/studlan/README.md

 ```

 # Deployment
+## Docker Hub Registry
+Make sure your personal or organizational user exists.
+Copy the username and password to Travis, so that it can log in.

+## Travis CI
+Connect your personal or organizational Travis CI user to your GitHub account.
+Add any required encorinment variables.

-## Setup
+## Remote Site
-**TODO**
+* Create a non-admin user which can login with pubkey alone.
-* Create a (`studlan/settings/local.py`) settings file for every instance of the app
+* Create a Django local settings file.
+Remember to add a randomly generated secret.
-* Create a Docker Compose file for all instances of the app, including bindings for the settings files
+* Create a Docker Compose file with appropriate volume bindings and network settings.
+* Setup a database or use the built-in SQLite database.
+* Setup an Nginx reverse proxy to serve the site over TLS.
+* Setup a mail relay such as Mailgun.

 # Features
 * News